ecoacoustics/website/content/resources/registry/contribute.md

 BookToc: false
 ---

+You can make a contribution directly by adding a data file in the [recognizer_registry](https://github.com/ecoacoustics/website/tree/main/data/recognizer_registry) folder.

-Fill in the following form to list your recognizer in the registry.
+Alternately, fill in the following form to list your recognizer in the registry.

 After a short review process it will be added to the registry.